 Air emissions and emission measurements

-Emission measurements ensure that companies comply with regulatory requirements for measuring, evaluation and documentation of airborne emissions, incl. odour and micro pollutants.
+We ensure that you comply with regulatory requirements for measuring, evaluation and documentation of airborne emissions, including odour and micro pollutants.

-Air emissions are subject to regulation by the legislation and the environmental approval.
+Air emissions are subject to regulation by legislation.
 The environmental approval includes requirements for set up, when it comes to exhaust, measuring and reduction of air emissions and odour.
-If a company does not comply with the requirements, it may risk losing the right to operate.
-Furthermore, measurements constitute an important parameter in corporate environmental policies.
+In order to allow for operation, compliance is essential.